qgis/QGIS-Documentation/docs/user_manual/processing/intro.rst

    Processing Toolbox

-* The :guilabel:`Graphical Modeler`: Several algorithms can be combined graphically using the modeler to define a workflow, creating a single process that involves several subprocesses.
+* The :guilabel:`Model Designer`: Several algorithms can be combined graphically using the modeler to define a workflow, creating a single process that involves several subprocesses.